brklyn8900/learnkoinos/docs/M6/1_introduction.md

-# Launching an new Token collection
+# Launching a new token collection

 This guide allows users to manually launch a new Token based on current KCS-1 (Koinos Contract Standard) for Tokens.